lblod/poc-webcomponents-besluiten/README.md

 The `zitting-feed` demo demonstrates the use of the `zitting-feed` web component.
 This demo can be viewed by navigating to the "examples" folder and opening the `index-zittingen.html` file in your browser.
 The `zitting-feed` component is incorporated into the page by including the bundled JavaScript file (`zitting-feed.bundled.js`).

-The `decision-feed` demo, which is a simpler version, demonstrates the `decision-feed` web component that presents a feed of `agendapunten`.
+The `decision-feed` demo, which is a simpler version, demonstrates the `decision-feed` web component that presents a feed of agendapunten.
 To view this demo, go to the "examples" folder and open the `index-agendapunten.html` file in your browser.
 The `decision-feed` component is integrated into the page by including the `decision-feed.bundled.js` bundled JavaScript file.

 ## Setup